OVS0127/Stock-Price-Trend-Prediction/README.md

 from sklearn.preprocessing import StandardScaler from sklearn.model_selection import RandomizedSearchCV
 ```
 We imported yfinance as our data source; also, we utilized several data packages that would manifest the result effectively.
-For instance, we empleyed tools to plot the diagrams of stock trend we predict.
+For instance, we employed tools to plot the diagrams of stock trend we predict.
 Also, for our future analysis and prediction, we would continue with random forest method.

 #### ***II.
 Forming the datasets into CSV file & Cleaning***<br />
 ```
-stock_list = ['0005.HK', '0006.HK', '0066.HK', '0700.HK', '2800.HK']
 sp500data = yf.download('0066.HK', start="2020-01-01", end="2022-11-16")
 sp500_df = pd.DataFrame(sp500data)
 sp500_df.to_csv("sp500_data.csv")